Gitrhyme/212_Final_Project/README.md

+## CSC 212 Final Project: Sorting Algorithms

-This program was made using C++ and SFML library.
+This visualizer program was made using C++ and SFML library.

 **STEPS TO RUN PROGRAM:**